symblai/symbl-agora-iOS-swift-app/README.md

 ## Running the Demo Application
 1. Connect your iOS device and run the project.
 Ensure a valid provisioning profile is applied to our project.
+1. The demo application will then initialize the Agora engine, join the channel, initialize the Symbl connection and start capturing the audio stream.
+You should receive the Speech to Text (STT) back from Symbl and diplayed at the bottom of the screen.

 ## Community